hack3rs.ca network-security

 3. Host Logs + Network Logs = Defensible Investigations

-Document collection gaps by system role: domain controllers, VPNs, firewalls, jump hosts, application servers, and admin workstations should each have defined logging expectations.
+Document collection gaps explicitly by system role: domain controllers, VPN concentrators, firewalls, jump hosts, application servers, and admin workstations should each have defined logging expectations and verified forwarding paths.
+A gap list is a risk register for your telemetry.

 Normal Behavior